 Chief Executive Officer and Senior Fellow, IDFC Institute, a Mumbai-based think/do tank focused on state capacity and political economy.
 Non-resident scholar, New York University, and Senior Fellow, Milken Institute.
 Former Professor and Executive Director, Centre for Emerging Markets Solutions (CEMS), Indian School of Business (ISB).

-Member: International Advisory Board, Unicredit Bank of Italy; Board, Centre for Civil Society, India's leading classical liberal think tank; Advocata, a Sri Lankan think tank; THNK, The Amsterdam School of Creative Leadership; Board member, GSM Association's Interact.
+Senior Advisor to Swiss Re and the Asia New Zealand Foundation; Board member, Centre for Civil Society, India's leading classical liberal think tank; Advocata, a Sri Lankan think tank; THNK, The Amsterdam School of Creative Leadership; GSM Association's Interact.
 Investment committee of Endiya, an early stage deep-tech fund.
-Former Independent Director, Soros Economic Development Fund (SEDF), an impact investment pioneer.
+Former Independent Director, Soros Economic Development Fund (SEDF), an impact investment pioneer and Member, Global Advisory Board of Unicredit, Italy's largest bank.
 TED Global Fellow (2007); served on the TED Fellows Advisory Board.
 Legatum Institute Fellow (2013 and 2016/2017).
 Named to Wired Magazine's "Smart List 2012: 50 people who will change the world".
 Young Global Leader, World Economic Forum (2009).

 MA, MPhil and PhD, Columbia University.
 Former: Associate Fellow in Global Economics, Council on Foreign Relations; Fellow, Public Policy Consortium; Sloan Foundation/CITI Telecommunications Fellow.